Shraddha-jpg/DiagnoSys/StorageSystem.md

 Below the ranking table, a dynamic line chart illustrates **Latency Trends** for individual volumes, capturing fluctuations in latency values over the monitored period.
 This visualization allows users to evaluate the consistency of I/O performance and assess the impact of workloads or policies applied to volumes in the simulator.

-Together, these components provide an effective performance monitoring tool for testing storage configurations under load and ensuring SLA compliance in simulated environments.
+Together, these components provide an effective performance monitoring tool for testing storage configurations under load in simulated environments.

 ![Storage System Simulator UI Latency Dashboard](images/graphs.png)